 The trading price of our common stock may be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control, including limited trading volume.
+For example, from January 7, 2022, the first day that our stock traded on the Nasdaq Global Select Market, through March 31, 2024, our stock has traded within a range of a high price of \$41.93 and a low price of \$2.67 per share.
 In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Quarterly Report, these factors include:

-- the commencement, enrollment or results of our ongoing and future preclinical studies and clinical trials, or any future preclinical studies or clinical trials, we may conduct of AMX0035 and any future product candidates, or changes in the development status of our current and any future product candidates; - any additional regulatory submissions for AMX0035 or any future product candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such submissions, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - adverse results or delays in our preclinical studies and clinical trials; - our decision to initiate a clinical trial, not to initiate a clinical trial, or to terminate an existing clinical trial; - adverse regulatory decisions, including failure to receive regulatory approvals for AMX0035 and any future product candidates; - changes in laws or regulations applicable to AMX0035 and any future product candidates, including but not limited to clinical trial requirements for approvals; - the failure to obtain coverage and adequate reimbursement of AMX0035 and any future product candidates, if approved; - changes on the structure of healthcare payment systems; - any changes to our relationship with any manufacturers, suppliers, licensors, future collaborators or other strategic partners; - our inability to obtain adequate product supply for any approved drug product or inability to do so at acceptable prices; - our inability to establish collaborations, if needed; - our failure to successfully commercialize AMX0035 and any future product candidates; - additions or departures of key scientific or management personnel; - unanticipated serious safety concerns related to the use of AMX0035 and any future product candidates;
+- the commencement, enrollment or results of our ongoing and future preclinical studies and clinical trials, or any future preclinical studies or clinical trials, we may conduct of AMX0035 and any other current or future product candidates, or changes in the development status of our current and any future product candidates; - any additional regulatory submissions for AMX0035 or any other current or future product candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such submissions, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - adverse results or delays in our preclinical studies and clinical trials; - our decision to initiate a clinical trial, not to initiate a clinical trial, or to terminate an existing clinical trial; - adverse regulatory decisions, including failure to receive regulatory approvals for AMX0035 and any other current or future product candidates; - withdrawal of products from the market; - changes in laws or regulations applicable to current or future product candidates, including but not limited to clinical trial requirements for approvals; - the failure to obtain coverage and adequate reimbursement of current or future product candidates, if approved; - changes on the structure of healthcare payment systems; - any changes to our relationship with any manufacturers, suppliers, licensors, future collaborators or other strategic partners; - our inability to obtain adequate product supply for any approved drug product or inability to do so at acceptable prices; - our inability to establish collaborations, if needed; - our failure to successfully commercialize AMX0035 and any other current or future product candidates; - additions or departures of key scientific or management personnel; - unanticipated serious safety concerns related to the use of AMX0035 and any other current or future product candidates;